PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 That exposed ExportedProgram host orchestration now lives beside TorchScript and Dynamo ONNX in `pytorch_artifact_exporters.py`.
-The public exporter wrapper supplies four established hooks: temporary generated-source rewriting, final model repair, stack-trace stripping, and inverse-permute archive folding.
+The public exporter wrapper supplies three established hooks: temporary generated-source rewriting, final model repair, and inverse-permute archive folding.
 All metadata, native/torch.export skip policy, example-input construction, sequential child execution, timeout behavior, cleanup ordering, and return/error contracts remain in the focused artifact implementation.
-After normalizing the four callback names, the moved host function is AST-identical to its former exporter implementation.
+After normalizing the three callback names, the moved host function is AST-identical to its former exporter implementation.
 The large inverse-permute archive optimizer remains a separate exporter-owned responsibility pending focused characterization.

+ExportedProgram stack-trace removal is directly owned by the Torch-free `pytorch_exported_program_archive.py`.
+It rewrites only `models/model.json` entries in a temporary archive, removes every nested `stack_trace`, preserves other JSON fields and archive entries, leaves the original untouched when no field is found, and atomically replaces it after a change.
+The moved 46-line implementation is AST-identical; the artifact host calls it directly instead of receiving it through the exporter wrapper.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor